MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/CommandLineUtils.md

     * `IotStartup startup headless [Task1]` lists headless applications registered for startup that match `Task1`

 	* For further help, try `IotStartup help`

+* **Change settings for region and user or speech language**

+The `IoTSettings` tool changes region, user language or speech language.
+This is a command line tool that can be invoked from an application using the ProcessLauncher API.
+These commands must be run as default account, not administrator.

+* `list uilanguage` lists all UI languages
+* `list speechlanguage` lists all speech languages
+* `get uilanguage` displays current UI language
+* `get speechlanguage` displays current speech language
+* `get region` displays current region
+* `set uilanguage language\_tag - (e.g. fr-CA)` sets default UI language French Canadian)
+* `set speechlanguage language\_tag - (e.g. fr-CA)` sets speech language French Canadian)
+* `set region region\_code - (e.g. CA)` sets default region to Canada)

+> [!TIP]
+> `IoTSettings -list uiLanguage` will give back the list of supported UI language (in the version of Windows IoT core image it has been executed against)

+* **Change default audio device and volume**

+  The `IoTCoreAudioControlTool` tool controls audio related options, such as setting default capture and playback devices and changing the volume.
+For a full list of parameters, run `IoTCoreAudioControlTool h`.

+## General Command Line Utils

+* **Update account password:**

+	It is highly recommended that you update the default password for the Administrator account.
+To do this, you can issue the following command: `net user Administrator [new password]` where `[new password]` represents a strong password of your choice.

+* **Create local user accounts:**

+	If you wish to give others access to your Windows IoT Core device, you can create additional local user accounts using PS by typing in `net user [username] [password] /add`.
+If you wish to add this user to other groups, such as the Administrator group, use `net localgroup Administrators [username] /add`.

+* **Set password**

+	To change the password on an account on your device, run `net user [account-username] [new-password]` to change the account password.

+* **Query and set device name:**

+	To identify your current device name, simply type `hostname`.
+To change the name of your Windows IoT Core device, type `SetComputerName [new machinename]`.
+You may need to restart your device for the name change to take effect.

+* **Basic network configuration:**

+	Many of the basic network configuration utilities you may already be familiar with are available in Windows IoT Core, including commands such as `ping.exe`, `netstat.exe`, `netsh.exe`, `ipconfig.exe`, `nslookup.exe`, `tracert.exe`, and `arp.exe`.

+* **Copy utilities:**

+	Microsoft is providing familiar tools, including `sfpcopy.exe` as well as `xcopy.exe`.

+* **Process Management:**

+	To view currently running processes, you can try either `get-process` or alternatively `tlist.exe`.
+To stop a running process, type `kill.exe [pid or process name]`.

 * **Set Boot Option (Headless vs. headed boot):**